Skip to Content

 Lot No. 40 has been sold in the US since 2012 as an 86 proof rye whisky.
 Starting in 2017, Canadians have been able to get ahold of an annual release of Cask Strength Lot No. 40 that started with a 12 year age stated rye whisky.
 This release was primarily aged in new charred oak barrels and had a mashbill of 95% unmalted rye and 5% malted rye.

-What I’m reviewing today was the second cask-strength bottling of this popular label and was released in 2018 and carried an age statement of only 11 years.
+What I’m reviewing today was the second cask-strength bottling of this popular label and was released in 2018 and carried an age statement of 11 years.
 Bottled at 116.8 proof, it was higher in proof than the initial batch, but what else had changed?
-I have not tried the 12 year bottling at the time of this writing, but wanted to explore the profile of this 11 year old one for this review.
+I have not tried the 12-year bottling at the time of this writing, but wanted to explore the profile of this 11 year old one for this review.

 Tasting Notes